meteorhacks/meteor-ssr/README.md

 meteor add mquandalle:jade
 ~~~

+Note: the order in which you add jade and SSR matters!
+First add jade as a dependency and then SSR, otherwise the jade-compiler can not be located by Meteor.

 ## What can we do with SSR

 Since, this is full Blaze on the server, you can have sub-templates, dynamic templates and all the awesome features of Blaze.
 These are the few things you can do with SSR.